 - Wanting to make sure you get the maximum financial gain

-The SSD application process is lengthy and often complicated.
+The Social Security Disability application process is lengthy and often complicated.
 If you were injured and now can’t work, a good attorney can help fight for your right to receive the Social Security Disability you’ve paid into for many years.

 to find a John Foy office near you

-What Is the Pay Structure of Georgia Social Security Disability Lawyer?
+What Is the Pay Structure of Georgia Social Security Disability Lawyers?

 If you’re already worrying about how to pay your bills and support your family, it’s understandable to be concerned about paying for a lawyer.
 But thankfully, most SSD lawyers work on what’s called a contingency basis.
 Simply put, they won’t charge you any attorney fees unless your case is won.

 The attorney fee is typically handled as a percentage of the amount of money you’re initially awarded if you get approved for benefits.
 If the case is successful and you get benefits, the attorney fee is usually either 25% of your past-due benefits or $6,000—whichever is less.
 Basically, the fees cannot exceed $6,000.
 This is similar to the attorney fee for a workers’ compensation case and typically less than a personal injury attorney fee.
 However, it’s different because the Social Security Administration and Congress regulate fees for representation, and they are not negotiable.

 Most Social Security Disability attorneys will not require this payment until after your case has been won and you receive your benefits.
 This makes hiring an SSD lawyer affordable without an upfront fee.